antonfirsov/docs/2016/08-Aug/08-week5/08-30-2016-week-in-dotnet.md

 <iframe src="https://channel9.msdn.com/Shows/On-NET/Phillip-Carter-F/player" width="560" height="315" allowFullScreen frameBorder="0"></iframe>

-This week, we'll speak with [Ayende Rahien](https://ayende.com/blog) from [Hibernating Rhinos](https://www.hibernatingrhinos.com/), to talk about [RavenDB](https://ravendb.net/) and .NET.
+This week, we'll talk to [Ayende Rahien](https://ayende.com/blog) from [Hibernating Rhinos](https://www.hibernatingrhinos.com/), about [RavenDB](https://ravendb.net/) and .NET.
 The show begins at 11AM Pacific Time [on Channel 9](https://channel9.msdn.com/Shows/On-NET).
 We'll take questions on Gitter, on [the dotnet/home channel](https://gitter.im/dotnet/home).
 Please use the `#onnet` tag.
 It's OK to start sending us questions in advance if you can't do it live during the show.

 Package of the week: F# Data
 ----------------------------